-Secondary education is aimed at producing graduates with adequate training to qualify them to admission to tertiary institutions or for gainful employment.
+Secondary education (High Schools) is aimed at producing graduates with adequate training to qualify them to admission to tertiary institutions or for gainful employment.
 The focus of the programme is to improve the quality, efficiency and relevance of the curricula.
 The main performance indicator at the secondary level for the quality of graduates is the level of success in external examinations at GCE `O’ and ‘A’ levels (British), and the Caribbean Examination Council (CXC).

 Tertiary education is offered in the following Government-funded institutions:

 Tertiary education provides the opportunity for the acquisition of the knowledge and skills required for professional competence in various fields of endeavour.
 Assistance to students includes the provision of scholarships, boarding grants and tuition fees.

 Multi-disciplinary colleges provide a broad programme of continuing education to satisfy individual, as well as the manpower, needs of the society.
 The colleges now offer preliminary university and teacher training courses.
 The institutions falling within this grouping are EXED, Brown’s Town, Knox, Portmore, Montego Bay, Moneague and Bethlehem Community Colleges

 The University Council of Jamaica functions as an accreditation, awards and academic development body for degree, diploma and certificate programmes, proposed and developed at approved tertiary institutions.
 The organisations aims to:

 Technical/Vocational education is offered to students at grades seven to eleven, in the areas of art and craft, agriculture, business, home economics and industrial arts.